osudrl/TeleJoy/README.md

 <img src="http://i.imgur.com/vlCQ2Rf.jpg?1" width="600">

+Note that in the above image, the S.PORT line isn't connected to the Teensy, but the S.PORT (yellow) wire is connected to Pin8 of the Teensy with the current project setup.

 This project was written and uploaded in the Arduino IDE on Ubuntu Gnome 16.04.

+This readme file includes a [Setup Guide](https://github.com/osudrl/TeleJoy#setup-guide) down below.

 # Six Protocols